NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 dotnet run --use-request-objects
 ```

-### Use of request indicators:
+### Use of resource indicators:
-If you want to use the request indicators sample, you will need to start the application with an extra option:
+If you want to use the resource indicators sample, you will need to start the application with an extra option:

 ```
-dotnet run --use-request-indicators
+dotnet run --use-resource-indicators
 ```

 ### Use of token exchange: